sam-goodwin/punchcard/docs/2-creating-functions.md

 });
 ```

-**Next**: wel'l explore how to interact with other Resources from your Function by declaring [Runtime Dependencies](3-runtime-dependencies.md)
+**Next**: we'll explore how to interact with other Constructs from your Function by declaring [Runtime Dependencies](3-runtime-dependencies.md)